 Spouses and children of veterans may be eligible for a range of benefits after the veteran dies.
 Benefits available to qualifying survivors include cash payments as well as help with healthcare and education expenses and even home loans.
-Here’s what you need to know about VA survivor benefits in 2022.
+Here’s what you need to know about VA survivor benefits.
 A financial advisor can help you create an estate plan for your family’s needs and goals.

 Veteran Benefits Roundup

 A couple of major government programs pay tax-free cash monthly benefits to eligible spouses and children of deceased veterans.
 The VA Survivors Pension is for surviving spouses and unmarried dependent children of veterans who served in wartime.
 Survivors Pension recipients have to meet limits on income and net worth.

 Dependency and Indemnity Compensation (DIC) pays tax-free monthly benefits to spouses, children and parents of veterans who died in the line of duty.
 DIC doesn’t require wartime service to make family members eligible for this benefit, and there are no income or net worth caps for recipients.